LaunchCodeEducation/java-web-development/src/chapters/sql-part1/joins.rst

 Joins
 =====

+.. index:: ! join

-A **join** combines two tables into one.
-We can use joins to pull results across two tables, which might prove helpful when reviewing the guests of the Johnsons.
+A **join** combines two tables into one result set.
+We can use joins when wanting to query two tables at the same time.
+Whenever we join two tables, we have to specify the condition upon which the tables need to be joined.

 In SQL, there are four different types of joins: